Meniscus injury

 When and where should I seek care?

-- Swelling occurs quickly after the injury
+- Swelling occurs rapidly after the injury

-Treatment of meniscus injury
+Treatment of Meniscus Injury

 What can I do myself?